jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_model.md

 )
 ```

+N.B.
+Note that the field `eegnet_config` is a dictionary that contains the exact configuration of EEGNet.

-The model is defined in the file `MBEEGNet.py`.
+The model is defined in the file `MBEEGNet.py`, inside the class `MBEEGNet`.
 Note that this is a slight modification from the original network because the final output is the feature vector and not directly the label of the input signal.
-For the classifier see MBEEGNET_classifier.
+For the classifier see the class `MBEEGNET_classifier`.